 Besides discussing the looks of a device, it’s essential to know the dimensions of a product to be sure that it’ll fit the pre-planned area in our house.
 The dimensions of the hub are 3.7 x 3.7 x 1.5 inches, and it weighs around a pound.

-SmartThings is also available only in white colour, but it boasts as being the most beautifully-designed smart hub on the market.
+SmartThings is also available only in white, but it boasts being the most beautifully-designed smart hub on the market.
 The first interaction with the hub makes you understand how well-built the product is.

 If you’re interested in the charming looks of the hub, I’ve dropped an excellent picture below:

 SmartThings is small, simple, minimalistic and eye-catching.
 It’s vital for a hub like this to have the right dimensions since people want to place things in different places.
-The dimensions of SmartThings Hub is 4.2 x 4.9 x 1.3 inches and weighs 0.5lb.
+The dimensions of SmartThings Hub are 4.2 x 4.9 x 1.3 inches, and it weighs 0.5lb.

-While ST is one of the well-designed hubs, I’ve seen people who are tired of the traditional white colour and the square form.
-Some even complain about SmartThings lack of innovation.
+While ST is one of the well-designed hubs, I’ve come across people who are tired of the traditional white colour and the square form.
+Some even complain about SmartThings’ lack of innovation.

 3. Supported Devices

 The main reason why people purchase these hubs is due to their integrations.
-People want to have all their smart devices connected, and if SmartThings and Insteon can’t help with the process, there’s no use for us to invest in such products.
+People want to have all their smart devices connected, and if SmartThings and Insteon can’t help with the process, there’s no incentive for us to invest in the products.

-Insteo hub is a third-party integration friendly device that works with other ZigBee, Z-Wave devices.
+Insteon hub is a third-party integration-friendly device that works with other ZigBee, Z-Wave devices.
 It’s also HomeKit-enabled and supports Amazon Alexa.